online-go/gtp2ogs/docs/OPTIONS-LIST.md

   ```--banunranked``` Comma separated list of user names or IDs who
 are banned from playing unranked game

+The "ban" arguments are an exception to the general rule of using only general
+argument alone, or specific ranked/unranked instead :

+Because, since ban is a string, we allow both general value `--ban A,B` AND
+specific values at the same time too `--banranked X,Y --banunranked Z`, the
+result will be Players banned :

+- for ranked games : A,B,X,Y
+- for unranked games : A,B,Z

+#### speed

   ```--speed``` Comma separated list of Game speed(s) to accept
 (default blitz,live,correspondence)